MarioCarrion/complex-pipelines/part5/README.md

-# Complex Pipelines in Go (Part 5): Putting All Together
+# Complex Pipelines in Go (Part 5): Putting it All Together

 [Link to official post](https://www.mariocarrion.com/2020/08/27/go-implementing-complex-pipelines-part-5.html)